stoussaint22/owlmind-AltF4Bot/README.md

 3. Animate your Discord Bot with an OwlMind BotBrain
 4. Customize your OwlMind BotBrain

-Note: To follow this step you must have PYTHON and GIT installed locally.
+Note: To follow this step you must have PYTHON3, PIP3 and GIT installed locally.

 [How to install PYTHON and PIP?](https://packaging.python.org/en/latest/tutorials/installing-packages/)

 [How to install GIT?](https://github.com/git-guides/install-git)

 ### (Step 1) Configure your Discord Bot